Phala-Network/phala-docker/README.md

 About `EXTRA_OPTS`:

 - `-r` means enable remote attestation flow, this must be set if you wanna join the public chain network, and can only be enabled on Hardware mode
-- `--heartbeat-interval 5` to control how many blocks that PHost send a heartbeat to the chain, default is `5`
-- `--fetch-heartbeat-from-buffer` is an advance control that PHost won't send heartbeat unless PRuntime generated one (`POST /ping` to PRuntime)

 ### SGX Detect